The Terrapin: Plot

-The terrapin of the title, a small tortoise purchased by his mother for cooking, suffers an agonizing death when she drops it into the boiling pan.
-This event pushes Victor over the edge—he believes he heard it scream—and during the night he butchers his mother with a kitchen knife.
-The story ends while he is being examined by doctors in a psychiatric hospital.
+When he returns, he realizes that his mother is preparing the stew that night, and he won't get to show off the tortoise.
+Before he can persuade his mother to let him show off the terrapin, it suffers an agonizing death when she drops it into the boiling pan.
+She then begins to cut and prepare the dead animal while Victor watches from afar.
+This event pushes Victor over the edge — he believes he heard it scream — and during the night, he butchers his mother with a kitchen knife, only stopping because of tiredness.
+The story ends while doctors are examining him in a psychiatric hospital.